 Note: This is the third installment in our series about cannabis-friendly music.
 The order applied to the videos & clips isn’t a ranking, but simply follows the order of posts on our Instagram feed.
-All you need to know is that is heady, cannabis-friendly music.
+All you need to know is that this is heady, cannabis-friendly music.

 11. Kicking off the third set of cannabis-friendly music videos is a short film featuring the song “The Ballad of Evel Knievel” as an accompaniment to an interpretive recreation of Evel Knievel’s many ambitious motorcycle jumps (most of which were punctuated by ill-fated landings).
 Evel was on television throughout the 1960s and 1970s, usually featured in an ABC Wide World of Sports special.
 The jumps varied in setting, from a cache of 18-wheeler trucks to the Caesar’s Palace fountain, to Snake River Canyon and beyond.
 Evel was more than ambitious; he was relentless.
 Relentless because he wasn’t always successful and he endured many serious, bone-breaking injuries, yet he still continued jumping.